 If you are the type of person who can provide calm and reassuring support to a child in need, you may find this type of fostering particularly rewarding.

-NFA Fostering Family pre-approves foster carers – both couples and individuals – for emergency foster care.
+National Fostering Group pre-approves foster carers – both couples and individuals – for emergency foster care.
 If you think you’re able to provide a calming, safe place to stay at short notice, read on.